aliibrahim123/neocomp.js/docs/zro-router.md

 	onAttach: Event<(router: ZRORouter) => void>;
 }
 ```
-`attachToDom` attach the router to DOM.
+`attachToDom`: attach the router to DOM.

 by default it adds click handlers to anchor elements `<a>`, but user can add custom logic by
 listening to `onAttach` event.